sveltejs/svelte/documentation/blog/2023-08-01-whats-new-in-svelte-august-2023.md

 ## What's new in Svelte & Language Tools
 There's been a bunch of minor bugfixes since the Svelte 4 release.
 You can find them in the [CHANGELOG](https://github.com/sveltejs/svelte/blob/master/packages/svelte/CHANGELOG.md).

-In addition, the **4.1.0 release** added the ability to extend custom element classes.
+The **4.1.0 release** added the ability to extend custom element classes.
 Check out the [Custom Elements API docs](https://svelte.dev/docs/custom-elements-api) or the [PR](https://github.com/sveltejs/svelte/pull/8991) for more info!

 In addition to supporting SvelteKit's new `HEAD` server method, Svelte's language tools now support Prettier v3 (**extensions-107.9.0**) and workspace trust settings are now used to support all settings in workspace (**extensions-107.8.0**).